Tet Offensive: Saigon

 Although Saigon was the focal point of the offensive, the PAVN/VC did not seek a total takeover of the city.
 Rather, they had six primary targets to strike in the downtown area: the headquarters of the ARVN Joint General Staff, Tan Son Nhut Air Base, the Independence Palace, the US Embassy in Saigon, the Republic of Vietnam Navy Headquarters and Radio Saigon.
 Elsewhere in the city or its outskirts, ten VC Local Force Battalions attacked the central police station and the Artillery Command and the Armored Command headquarters (both at Gò Vấp).
 The plan called for all these initial forces to capture and hold their positions for 48 hours, by which time reinforcements were to have arrived to relieve them.

-The defense of the Capital Military District was primarily a South Vietnamese responsibility and it was initially defended by eight ARVN infantry battalions and the local police force.
-By 3 February they had been reinforced by five ARVN Ranger Battalions, five Marine Corps, and five ARVN Airborne Battalions.
-U.S. Army units participating in the defense included the 716th Military Police Battalion, seven infantry battalions (one mechanized), and six artillery battalions.
+The defense of the Capital Military District was primarily a South Vietnamese responsibility initially conducted by eight ARVN infantry battalions and the local police force.
+By 3 February they had been reinforced by five ARVN Ranger, five Marine Corps, and five ARVN Airborne battalions.
+U.S. Army units taking part in the defense included the 716th Military Police Battalion, seven infantry battalions (one mechanized), and six artillery battalions.

-At the Armored Command and Artillery Command headquarters on the northern edge of the city, the PAVN planned to use captured tanks and artillery pieces, but the tanks had been moved to another base two months earlier and the breechblocks of the artillery pieces had been removed, rendering them useless.
+At the Armored Command and Artillery Command headquarters on the northern edge of the city, the initial PAVN plan called for the use of tanks and artillery pieces they hoped to capture in the initial assault.
+Their planners had not known the tanks had been moved to another base two months earlier and the breechblocks of the artillery pieces had been removed, rendering them useless.

 Black smoke covers areas of Sài Gòn during Tet offensive.